FAQs – Adults

-Welcome to our Frequently Asked Questions for Devereux Center for Resilient Children’s (DCRC) Adult Resilience Initiative Resources and Professional Development opportunities!
+Welcome to our Frequently Asked Questions (FAQs) for the Devereux Center for Resilient Children’s Adult Resilience Initiative resources and professional development opportunities!

 If you have a question about DCRC’s Adult Resilience Initiative that is not included below, please submit your question here!

-Q1.Why did Devereux create an adult resilience survey and supporting resources?Answer: DCRC believes that the important, nurturing adults in a child’s life need healthy protective factors and resilience in order to best model and support healthy resilience for their own children, or the children whom they teach and nurture.
-For this reason, 2-3 copies of Building Your Bounce, Simple Strategies for a Resilient You (BYB), our adult resilience journal, are included in the DECA Infant/Toddler kit and the DECA Preschool kit.
-The Devereux Adult Resilience Survey (DARS) is embedded within Building Your Bounce and is also available free online for any adult who wishes to reflect on his or her own resilience.
+DCRC believes that the important, nurturing adults in a child’s life need healthy protective factors and resilience in order to best model and support healthy resilience for their own children, or the children whom they teach and nurture.
+For this reason, 2-3 copies of Building Your Bounce: Simple Strategies for a Resilient You (BYB), our adult resilience journal, are included in the DECA Infant/Toddler Kit and the DECA Preschool Kit.
+The Devereux Adult Resilience Survey (DARS) is embedded within Building Your Bounce, and is also available free online for any adult who wishes to reflect on his or her own resilience.

 - Staff development exercises

 - Book club discussions

 - Use in research studies on staff satisfaction and likelihood of burnout, etc.

 - Newsletter offerings and helpful tips for staff and families